 This might a be smaller point, but we thought it was worth mentioning again.
 The Nest Alexander Signature comes with a lifetime warranty.
 This is big for consumers who want long-term protection.

-While the Nest Alexander has a memory foam feel, Casper has more of a soft, neutral-foam feel.
+Casper has a soft, neutral-foam feel.
 Technically, the Casper mattress does include memory foam, but it’s used as the second layer of the bed for pressure relief purposes.
 The top layer is comprised of an open-cell proprietary foam, which drowns out the memory foam feel a little.
 The result is a very soft foam feel that is extremely comfortable.
-Like the Nest Alexander, Casper also made our list of the Most Comfortable Beds.

 What we mean by the term “neutral-foam feel” is that the top layers don’t quite conform and hug your body the way memory foam does.
 As such, we’ve found that Casper pleases a wide variety of sleepers.
 People who hate memory foam like the feel of Casper, as do people who generally like the feel of memory foam.
 It’s just a very accommodating mattress.